Internal

 Type of reassessment Detail of reassessment % contribution towards module mark Size of reassessment Submission date Additional information

-Written coursework assignment Report 50 10 pages During the University resit period
+Written coursework assignment Report 50 10 pages Students will be contacted once module marks have been finalised to confirm the resit date.

-Written coursework assignment Report 50 10 pages During the University resit period
+Written coursework assignment Report 50 10 pages Students will be contacted once module marks have been finalised to confirm the resit date.

 Additional costs